posix4e/rust-metrics/README.md

 Metrics are things you can use to safely & directly store metrics with little overhead.
 Metrics can be attached to a registry and that registry can be collected across a system.
 This registry also provides reporting services.
 Current reporters include.
-Contact us on #mozilla on mozilla irc.
+Contact us on #rust-metrics on mozilla irc.

 - Prometheus
 - Graphite/Carbon/Whisper